alexwlchan/alexwlchan.net/src/notes/2024/2024-04-21-list-captures-in-the-wayback-machine.md

 ---
-layout: til
+layout: note
 date: 2024-04-21 10:11:02 +01:00
 date_updated: 2025-08-11 20:07:57 +01:00
 title: How to get a list of captures from the Wayback Machine
 summary: |
   Use the CDX Server API to get a list of captures for a particular URL.
-tags:
-  - wayback machine
-old_syntax_highlighting: true
+topic: Web archiving
 ---
 As part of my [daily screenshots project][daily_screenshots], I wanted to get a list of all the versions of my sites that are saved in the Wayback Machine.